kwaldenphd/world-wide-web/README.md

 # Creating a Website

 84. Now, it’s time to build your own website.
-This lab has introduced you to the tools that you need, but feel free to expand on what you have learned using the w3schools site and whatever other resources you find on the web.
+This lab has introduced you to the tools that you need, but feel free to expand on what you have learned using the w3schools site and other resources you find on the web (be sure to cite sources/code).

-85. We will continue building this website in a future lab on Python.
-For now, your site needs to fit a few minimum requirements.
+85. For now, your site needs to fit a few minimum requirements.

 86. First, the theme.
 Choose at least three media items—these can be books, articles, podcasts, films, songs, etc. Ideally, these three (or more) items will have something in common, but that connection is up to you.